-A healthcare identification card is issued to healthcare personnel such as doctors, surgeons, physicians, registered nurse, and to other hospital employees.
+A healthcare identification card is issued to healthcare personnel such as doctors, surgeons, physicians, registered nurses, and other hospital employees.
 An identity card is an essential tool for the efficient and effective delivery of health services and health management.

 How to Make a Healthcare Identification Card?

 With hundreds of people standing and walking in the hallway in a hospital and clinic setting, security could be a threat.
 An identification card system enhances visual security and provides evidence to the bearer's identity to administrative personnel and patients who put their trust in their healthcare providers.
 ID card system can do so much more in terms of accuracy, efficiency, patients' safety, and in improving the operations.
 Here are a few guidelines that you can use in making an effective healthcare ID card.

 1. Determine the ID Card's Layout Size and Orientation